mdebooy/CaissaTools/README.md

 The ELOBerekenaar uses an extra column in the spelerBestand.
-To use a spelerBestand from a previous version you need to add an empty column with the name "groei" aftre the "elo" column.
+To use a spelerBestand from a previous version you need to add an empty column with the name "groei" after the "elo" column.
 You can also generate the file again.